geoscript/geoscript-js/doc/api/geom/bounds.rst

     geometry is given, intersection will be determined as if this bounds were a polygon.

-.. method:: Bounds.quadTree

-    :arg start: ``Number`` Starting level
-    :arg stop: ``Number`` Stopping level (non-inclusive)
-    :returns: ``Iterator``

-    Returns an iterator of bounds objects for stepping through nodes in a tree of quads based on this bounds.
-Level 0 is the current bounds.
-    Level 1 is the four quadrants of current bounds.
-Level 2 is the 16 quadrants of the four level 1 quadrants.
-Etc.

 .. method:: Bounds.toArray

     :returns: ``Array``

-    Return an array containing [minx, miny, maxx, maxy] values for this bounds.
+    Return an array containing [minX, minY, maxX, maxY] values for this bounds.

 .. method:: Bounds.toPolygon